Fibrolamellar hepatocellular carcinoma

 Fibrolamellar carcinoma (FLC) is a rare form of carcinoma that typically affects young adults and is characterized, under the microscope, by laminated fibrous layers interspersed between the tumor cells.
-Approximately 200 new cases are diagnosed worldwide each year.
+It has been estimated that 200 new cases are diagnosed worldwide each year.
+However, in light of recent advances in our molecular understanding, this has recently been revised to suggest it may be at least ten times more common.
 FLC, also known as fibrolamellar hepatocellular carcinoma, is different from the more common hepatocellular carcinoma (HCC) in that it afflicts young people with normal liver function and no known risk factors.

 Cause

-A recent study showed the presence of the DNAJB1-PRKACA chimeric transcript (resulting from a 400kb somatic deletion on chromosome 19) in 100% of the FLCs examined (15/15) This gene fusion has been confirmed in a second study.
+A 2014 study showed the presence of the DNAJB1-PRKACA chimeric transcript (resulting from a 400kb somatic deletion on chromosome 19) in 100% of the FLCs examined (15/15).
+This gene fusion has been confirmed in many other studies.
+That this genomic deletion is sufficient to produce FLC was shown by creating this deletion, and formation of the DNAJB1::PRKACA chimeric gene, using CRISPR/Cas9 in the livers of mice.
+That the actual formation of the DNAJB1::PRKACA was responsible, and not the deletion, was shown by expression of the DNAJB1::PRKACA from a transposon.

+To determine if the DNAJB1::PRKACA was only involved in triggering the tumor, or if it continued to drive the tumor, a small hairpin RNA was used to eliminate the DNAJB1::PRKACA.
+The tumors died, which demonstrated not only that DNAJB1::PRKACA is continuing to drive FLC, but that the tumor has become oncogenically addicted.

 Pathology

 The histopathology of FLC is characterized by laminated fibrous layers, interspersed between the tumor cells.
 Cytologically, the tumor cells have a low nuclear to cytoplasmic ratio with abundant eosinophilic cytoplasm.
 Tumors are non-encapsulated, but well circumscribed, when compared to conventional HCC (which typically has an invasive border).